 Formal title: Revised treatment of BSC Charges for Lead Parties of Interconnector BM Units

 Under the EU Third Package (Article 2 of Regulation 714/2009) Interconnector flows should be treated as part of the Transmission System and not as Production or Consumption.
-The P361 Proposer contends that the current BSC charging arrangements are not aligned with the EU Third Package.
+The P361 Proposer contends that the current BSC charging arrangements are not fully aligned with the EU Third Package.

 For the purposes of calculating Balancing and Settlement Code (BSC) Charges, Interconnector Balancing Mechanism (BM) Units in Great Britain, are currently treated as either a Production BM Unit (generation) or a Consumption BM Unit (demand).
-The BSC Charges derived from Credited Energy Volumes are paid for by all BSC Parties having Production and Consumption BMUs with non-zero Metered Volumes, including Interconnector Users.
+The BSC Charges derived from Credited Energy Volumes are paid for by all BSC Parties having Production and Consumption BM Units with non-zero Metered Volumes, including Interconnector Users.

 P361 seeks to exclude Interconnector BM Units from the Main Funding Share and SVA (Production) Funding Share BSC Charges, in order to better facilitate the EU Third Package.

 On 22 October 2019, Ofgem confirmed agreement with Elexon’s assessment that P361 has ‘timed out’.
 Ofgem was not in a position to make a determination on P361 by 1 November 2018 (the latest decision date, in order that P361 could be implemented by the Panel approved Implementation Date of 28 February 2019).

 Therefore, P361 is now closed as Ofgem cannot make a decision to approve or reject the modification.
 Ofgem assessed the merits of P361 and based on this initial assessment, Ofgem was minded-to approve the P361 Alternative Modification.